 10.2 Study group management teams should maintain contact among themselves and with BDT by electronic means to the extent practicable.
 Appropriate liaison meetings should be arranged, as necessary, with study group chairmen from the other Sectors.

 10.3 The ITU-D study group management team should meet prior to the meeting of the study group, in order to properly organize the coming meeting, including the review and approval of a time-management plan.
 To support these meetings and identify any efficiencies, the Director of BDT shall, through the appropriate BDT staff (e.g. regional directors, focal points), provide information to study group rapporteurs on all relevant existing and planned ITU projects, including those being implemented by the regional offices and in the other Sectors.

+10.4 The ITU-D study group management team may, when necessary, meet remotely.

-10.4 A joint management team will be established, chaired by the Director, composed of the ITU-D study group management teams and the chairman of TDAG.
+10.5 A joint management team will be established, chaired by the Director, composed of the ITU-D study group management teams, the chairman and vice-chairmen of TDAG.
+The joint management team should meet, as appropriate, during the annual meeting of the study groups.

-10.5 The role of the joint management team of the ITU-D study groups is to:
+10.6 The role of the joint management team of the ITU-D study groups is to: